ScottHills-Deloitte/Group09_Feb06_Capstone/README.md

 *Objective:* Our Focus is to assist individual investors by building a predictive machine learning model (**Business Health Predictor**) to rate individual companies with a business health grade as a suggestive indicator for investment worthiness.

 *Method:*
+We used a Classification type, Random Forest Model as our final predictor for our Future Business Health target variable.

 *Success Criteria:*
+Can we predict with an acceptable level of accuracy the business health target variable for an individual public company using the reported year-end financial data from the prior year?

 ## Data Understanding and Preparation